0XDE57/Flipper-Android-App/README.md

 The build provided by F-Droid disables telemetry using flags: `is_google_feature=false` `is_sentry_publish=false` `is_metric_enabled=false`

-This fork removes it from the code entirely, and adds a couple minor features.
+This fork removes these dependencies from the code entirely, and adds a couple minor features.

 Removed:
 - countly